takahirohonda/portfolio-site-jekyll/_posts/creative-writing/poetry/2020/2020-12-31-sliver-spoon.md

 <br />
 <br />

+How Good --

-How Good it'd have been tasted --
+It could have been --

 Had the Spoon been Gold
 <br /><br />